kytimmylai/dischat/README.md

 pip install -r requirements.txt
 ```

+### Create Bot

+There are tutorials elsewhere guiding you on how to create and invite a bot.
+Or you can wait for my update.

+Invite your bot with a URL that is generated in OAuth2->General->Scope: bot, Bot permissions: Admin
+Type the URL in where the server is, and then it will show up

-### Key
+### Set up Key
 Remember to [Discord dev page](https://discord.com/developers/applications) and [Openai](https://platform.openai.com/account/api-keys) set your own key and paste in key.csv

 ### Activate Bot
 ```
 python disbot.py
 ```
 Now your bot is online!
-But the slash command may not show up right away.
+The slash command may not show up right away, be patient.
+But you can type and bot will reply a gpt3.5 output.

+Type Obliviate to reset the chat history if you want to change the subject.
+The word has the magic power to erase memory from gpt.

 ## Demo